flyteorg/flytekit/plugins/flytekit-memray/README.md

 # Memray Profiling Plugin

-Memray tracks and reports memory allocations, both in python code and in compilled extension modules.
+Memray tracks and reports memory allocations, both in python code and in compiled extension modules.
 This Memray Profiling plugin enables memory tracking on the Flyte task level and renders a memgraph profiling graph on Flyte Deck.

 To install the plugin, run the following command: